Skip to main content

 The ADA prohibits employers from making disability-related inquiries or requiring medical examinations unless they are job-related and consistent with business necessity.
 An exception exists for voluntary medical examinations that are part of an employee health program.
 The central question then becomes what constitutes a “voluntary” program.

 GINA adds another dimension to this regulatory environment.
-Title II of GINA prohibits employers from using in employment decisions and strictly limits their ability to acquire such information.
+Title II of GINA prohibits employers from using genetic information in employment decisions and strictly limits their ability to acquire such information.
 This includes information about an individual’s genetic tests, the genetic tests of family members, and family medical history.

-Wellness programs that include a must be carefully designed to avoid soliciting this protected information.
+Wellness programs that include a health risk assessment must be carefully designed to avoid soliciting this protected information.
 GINA does allow for inducements for participation in wellness programs, but these are also subject to the “voluntary” requirement.
 Specifically, an employer cannot offer a financial incentive in exchange for an employee providing their genetic information, although they can for the completion of a health risk assessment, provided it does not collect genetic data.

 How Do the Legal Standards Reconcile?